Familia Telerín

-Familia Telerín ("Telerín Family") was a short program broadcast by Televisión Española that signaled the end of children's programming and the beginning of adult programming on the Spanish TV.
+Familia Telerín ("Telerín Family") is a Spanish television series broadcast by Televisión Española that signaled the end of children's programming and the beginning of adult programming on the Spanish TV.
 It was created in 1964 by brothers Santiago and José Luis Moro.
+The animation is on 20th place in "Top 50 Spanish Cultures" established in 2008.

 Concept

-Each evening, the short animated sequence appeared on screen—at 7:30 p.m. in winter and 8:00 p.m. in summer—to tell children that it was time to go to bed.
+Each evening, the original 1964 short animated sequence appeared on screen—at 7:30 p.m. in winter and 8:00 p.m. in summer—to tell children that it was time to go to bed.
 Several versions were produced, first in black and white and later in color.
 The Telerín Family was composed of six children: Cleo, Teté, Maripí, Pelusín, Coletas, and Cuquín.